devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 Once you have your `<pipeline_id>`, please follow the instructions below to add an incoming webhook to your application that triggers the deploy pipeline:

-1. Follow the steps on <MentionPost path="/docs/webhooks/create-incoming-webhook" /> guide
+1. Follow the steps on [/docs/webhooks/create-incoming-webhook] guide
 1. Once your web hook is created, copy the hook's unique URL (`url` field)
 1. Take note of the hook's secret signature key (`secret` field)
     > If the hook was created without a `secret` (non recommended), you can skip this step